hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Are not much more than twenty years of age.
 >
-> One has Parisian Balls, but those who dance
+> One has Parisian balls[^230], but those who dance
 >
 > Find nothing at them like those held in France;

->
+[^230]: One Professor, to avail himself of a name, has what he calls "Parisian balls;" but these supposed French balls are nothing more than common every-day dances.

 > The name is all you'll find that's French, the rest
 >
 > Is but a common English dance at best.